Bachelor of Arts in Physics: Concentration in Astronomy

 Undergraduate Programs in Physics and Astronomy

-High school preparation for undergraduate programs in physics and astronomy should include four years of math at least through pre-calculus and one year each of chemistry, physics, and computer programming.
+High school preparation for undergraduate programs in physics, astronomy, and astrophysics should include four years of math at least through pre-calculus and one year each of chemistry, physics, and computer programming.
 Students are strongly encouraged to periodically meet with a major advisor to review course selection and degree progress.

 Program Learning Outcomes